 In addition, your College Registrar’s office can provide advice and guidance if you encounter academic integrity issues.
 They are there to help you in a more holistic manner, whether it be to understand how other life factors fit in, or to navigate the issues in conjunction with your other courses and degree completion.

-Prior to your meeting with Student Academic Integrity, you are encouraged to review the meeting information sheet to help you prepare for the meeting.
+Prior to your meeting with Student Academic Integrity, you are encouraged to review the meeting info sheet to help you prepare for the meeting.
 The meeting information sheet provides information on what to expect during the meeting and is not a replacement for academic advising.

 Visit Smart Strategies on the U of T Academic Integrity site for a wealth of information, tips and resources on how to promote and maintain academic integrity.
 And remember, if ever you are unsure of the correct way to do something, don’t hesitate to ask your professor or TA.